Logotipo de HL

 Silencing Medical Staff

-According to Jennifer Tam, a former doctor and colleague of Dr. Hadden, it was considered taboo among medical staff to speak out about things that could harm Columbia University’s reputation.
+According to Jennifer Tam, a former doctor and colleague of Hadden, it was considered taboo among medical staff to speak out about things that could harm Columbia University’s reputation.
 She explained how the fear of retaliation or other repercussions could have prevented people from speaking out.

-• Dian Monson reported that a nurse was in the room during her abuse by Dr. Hadden.
+• Dian Monson reported that a nurse was in the room during her abuse by Hadden.
 The nurse seemed to look away intentionally as the abuse occurred.

-• A labor and delivery nurse testified in court that, in the early 90s, she observed Dr. Hadden touching women sexually during labor and delivery.
+• A labor and delivery nurse testified in court that, in the early 90s, she observed Hadden touching women sexually during labor and delivery.
 She testified that she did not report it because she felt silenced by the rigid hierarchy between doctors and nurses.

-• A Hispanic patient attempted to file a complaint in 2008 alleging that Dr. Hadden had sexually assaulted her during her 18-hour labor and delivery.
+• A Hispanic patient attempted to file a complaint in 2008 alleging that Hadden had sexually assaulted her during her 18-hour labor and delivery.
 The bilingual social worker took notes and provided her with information about postpartum depression, but there was no follow-up investigation.

 Damage Control